VoltedSwitch/Check-List/README.md

 # **Interactive Checklists Manager ✅**

 A **simple and efficient** Python-based checklist application that allows users to create and manage multiple checklists seamlessly.
-Add, remove, check, uncheck, and insert things while keeping a clear view of all your checklists!
+Add, remove, check, uncheck, and insert things while keeping a clear view of your currently open checklist!

 ## **Features ✨**
 ✔ **Create** and manage multiple checklists